Kate Baker: Publication of Such Is Life

-Furphy's gallant standard bearer
+Furphy's standard bearer

-Baker had been teaching at her old school in North Williamstown from 1887 to 1898, after which she continued as an infants teacher.
-After Furphy died in 1912, she had a nervous breakdown and retired from the then Victorian Department of Education.
-Her devotion to Furphy did not end at his death, and in 1913 she collected and published The Poems of Joseph Furphy via the Lothian Book Publishing Company, financing the publication from her own funds.
-In 1914, after half the original edition of Such Is Life was found at The Bulletin discarded under some lumber, she purchased the remaining 800 or so unbound copies of the novel for £60 and had it republished by The Specialty Press as a second edition.
-Miles Franklin later discovered that Furphy had actually sold the copyright of Such Is Life to The Bulletin in 1899 – it appears that The Bulletin had forgotten that they held the copyright and both Baker and the Furphy family laboured under the unchallenged false impression they had legal claim to Furphy's work.
+After Furphy died in 1912, Baker had a nervous breakdown and retired from the then Victorian Department of Education.
+In 1913 she collected and published The Poems of Joseph Furphy via the Lothian Book Publishing Company, financing the publication from her own funds.
+In 1914, after half the original edition of Such Is Life was found at The Bulletin under some lumber, she purchased the remaining 800 or so unbound copies of the novel for £60 and began arranging to have it republished by The Specialty Press as a second edition.